 In Shaddocks, Shaddicks and Shattucks who have been Y-DNA tested, numerous individuals with the surnames "Parrish, Byers, Byars and Byas" show up as matches, meaning they are closely related to our family.
-By "closely" I mean in the past 900 years.
+By "closely" I mean in the past 600 years.
 They are our very distant cousins, people we are more closely related to than all the other human beings on the planet.
-Advanced SNP testing has shown we share a common ancestor with them who lived about 1270 AD.
-We do not have next generation SNP results for Byas and its variants, but the evidence so far is that they branched off of Parrishs.
-SNP studies suggest that the common ancestor between the Shattockes and Parrishs lived about 1270 AD.
-Given that surnames did not arise until about 1400 among our ancestors, that probably means when it came to adopt surnames, at least one ancestor chose Shattock or Shattocke while at least one other chose Parrish.
+Advanced SNP testing has shown we share a common ancestor with them who lived about 1330 AD.
+And it appears the Parrish ancestor split off from the Shattockes about 1585 AD.
+We do not have next generation SNP results for Byas or Byars and its variants, but the evidence so far is that they branched off of Parrishs.

-The R-Y16884 branch (aka clade) of the human family that formed about 4300 years ago includes both Shattockes and Parrishs The YFull SNP interpretation service has assigned the Parrishs who have tested to the subclade R-Y16884, called R-A8033.
-It is important to note that the formation of this subclade is estimated from Parrishs who have tested so far.
-It says that they had a common ancestor who lived about 1500 AD.
+The YFull SNP interpretation service has assigned the Parrishs who have tested to the subclade R-Y16884, called R-A8033.
+It is important to note that the date of formation of this subclade (1585 AD) is estimated from Parrishs who have tested so far.
+If additional Parrishs or Byars do SNP testing that date will become more accurate.

 The Rarity of the Shattocke Name and Its Variants